JiscaH/sequoia_notR/README.md

 ## General
 This Fortran program is equivalent to the R package, except that the input & output does not go via R but via text files and command-line arguments.
+Very large datasets can be incredibly slow or even impossible to load into R; this non-R version works for up to 50K - 100K genotyped individuals.

 ## Compilation